haga/precip_pickup_analysis/README.txt

 case-by-case so far and is not currently coded in the script].

-The 'calculate_fit.gp' script saves the calculated critical values and amplitudes into files in directory 'FIT_VALUES' (it loads script 'print_fit_values.gp') and also plots the precipitation pickups and fits.
+The 'calculate_fit.gp' script saves the calculated critical values and amplitudes into files in directory 'FIT_VALUES' (it runs script 'print_fit_values.gp') and also plots the precipitation pickups and fits.

-An alternate fitting method is included in script @alternate_fit.gs.
-This requires more consideration of parameter selection on a case by case basis.  @This script needs more clean up.
+An alternate fitting method is included in script 'alternate_fit.gp'.
+This method requires more consideration of parameter selection on a case by case basis.
+This script provides an example with explanation of alternate method of calculating critical, slope, beta.

 ***
 5) plot figures